keithkavjr/accbball1819/README.md

 of the desired output format using the real 2018-2019 ACC standings (and conference win percentage as the rating).
 Please share any code used to develop your rankings, as the purpose of this open-ended question is to see your thought process through a realistic sports modeling problem.

-The final rankings are in the .csv file!